800-liter industrial kettle

 - Manual or pneumatic bottom discharge

-Considerations on agitation
+Considerations about agitation

 An 800-liter kettle without an agitation system can work properly for simple liquids.
 But when viscosity increases, heat transfer worsens rapidly.